Suprame4/Suprame4/README.md

 Developing a passion for development, and growing with each opportunity!

-I am currently an aspiring software development engineer with skills in the following: JavaScript, Python, Java, MySQL, PostgreSQL and Tableau.
+I am currently a software development engineer and student with skills in the following: JavaScript, Python, Java, MySQL, PostgreSQL and Tableau.